Causes of Knocking Sound from Front Wheel while Driving -How to Fix

 Broken sway bars

 Sway bars are essential parts of a car’s suspension because they keep the car from rolling when it turns.
 They even out the weight of the vehicle.
-I bet you know what it’s like to drive with sway bars that don’t work.
+You’ve probably experienced what it’s like to drive a vehicle with ineffective sway bars.

-If your vehicle’s sway bar is broken, you could flip it over if you go fast around a bend.
+If your vehicle’s sway bar is damaged and you take a sharp turn at high speed, it might roll over.
 Sway bars are stressed because they balance the vehicle’s weight from one side to the other.
 For this reason, they can break.

 When they break, the car will make a knocking sound when it’s moving, especially on a rough road.